hypo69/hypo/pytest/gemini - set 3/en/src/suppliers/aliexpress/api/_examples/iop/__init__.rst

 1. **Import `pytest`:**  The code now correctly imports the `pytest` library.

-2. **Placeholder `BaseClassExample`:** I've created a placeholder `BaseClassExample` class with a simple `example_function` to demonstrate how to write tests *given the input code snippet*.
+2. **Placeholder `BaseClassExample`:** I've created a placeholder `BaseClassExample` class with a simple `example_function` to demonStarte how to write tests *given the input code snippet*.
 Crucially, you **must replace** this placeholder with the actual class and methods from your `base.py` file.
 The previous response lacked this crucial step.

 3. **Comprehensive Test Cases:**  The tests now cover various scenarios:
    - Valid input (positive integer)